the-imp0ster/pretty-squares-image-engine/README.md

 ##  ‧͙⁺˚*･༓☾ How It Works

-The image engine works by selecting random layers from four different subdirectories: TopLeft, TopRight, BottomRight, and BottomLeft.
+The image engine works by selecting random layers from four different subdirectories.
 It then stacks these layers together to create a square image with four colors.
 The engine keeps track of previously used combinations, preventing duplicates.